dragonfly-ai/narr/README.md

 # NArr
 pronounced: <b>(ˈnär, as in gnarly)</b> stands for: <b>Native Array</b><br />

 &nbsp;&nbsp;&nbsp;This library (now hosted on the Apache Maven Central Repository) provides Scala.js cross projects with an abstraction over features common to scala.Array, as well as js.Array and the most relevant subset of the js.typedarray family: Int8Array, Int16Array, Int32Array, Float32Array, Float64Array.
 It also includes TypeClasses and extension methods to polyfill native JavaScript Arrays with features like: indices, tabulate and fill.
-Using NArray[T] ensures that a project will always use the native Array type of the platform it compiles to.
+Using NArray[T] ensures that a project will always use the native Array type of the platform it compiles to.  <a href="https://dragonfly-ai.github.io/narr/">Try the demo</a>!

 <b>Advantages</b>:<br />
 <ul>